 Testing your key#

-The quickest smoke test is a GET
+The quickest smoke test is a GET on the API root:Using CURL#

-.
+Use the --compressed flag with cURL.
 It requests a compressed response and automatically decompresses it, saving bandwidth and speeding up transfers for large JSON payloads.

 Using Javascript (fetch)#